kushalshm1/Machine-Learning/README.md

-# Machine-Learning
+# Machine Learning Alogrithms
-Projects based on Machine Learning Algorithms
+Here I explain Mathematics behind Machine Learning using interactive Python Notebook and you will find some of my Machine Learning Practice Projects here.